 Skip to main content

-When an agent doesn’t behave as expected, SlackHive gives you three places to look.
+When an agent doesn’t behave as expected, SlackHive gives you four places to look.
 Each one answers a different question:

 ToolWhereAnswers